What does it mean to Become a Beloved Community?

 As we reel from the effects of multiple viruses—systemic racism, COVID 19, and environmental devastation—we look to our Church and its understanding of Jesus’ call to us.
 We seek to become a Beloved Community, respecting all people as “made in the image of God.”

-Becoming a Beloved Community through Learning and Serving
+Becoming a Beloved Community Activities

 Note: We have resumed public, in-person worship services and church-sponsored gatherings.
 If you have questions about Adult Faith Formation and/or any of our current offerings, please contact the Rev. Ann Gillespie.